 - Hennepin County’s incinerator (HERC) is at processing capacity.
 Garbage continues to increase, so HERC is currently turning away solid waste to landfills both in state and out of state.
-Organic matter in landfills is a prime cause of emissions of methane into the atmosphere (a 23 times worse greenhouse gas than CO2).
+Organic matter in landfills is a prime cause of emissions of methane into the atmosphere (23 times worse greenhouse gas than CO2).
 If garbage production increases, as anticipated, Hennepin County will need to build a new incinerator.
 (Millions of dollars and not very effective at collecting greenhouse emissions.)

-- HERC operates more efficiently with the “wet stuff” removed (an analogy –“Try burning noodles on a campfire”), and releases less methane.
+- HERC operates more efficiently with the “wet stuff” removed (an analogy –“Try burning noodles on a campfire”) and releases less methane.

 - Recycling organics would boost the recycling rate from about 25% to 50- 70%.
 Increasing the recycling rate should negate the need to build another incinerator and paying to transport and tip at landfills.
 A side effect of collecting organics is that other rates of recycling increase also.

-- Organics are removed from the waste stream and composted, providing an earth friendly end-product.
+- Organics are removed from the waste stream and composted, providing an earth-friendly end-product.

 - The tipping fee for organics is less than the tipping fee for solid waste ($15 per ton vs about $41.85 per ton).
-Source Separated Organics (SSO) is also exempt from the county solid waste fee of 14.5% and state solid waste tax of 17%.
+Source Separated Organics (SSO) is also exempt from the county solid waste fee of 14.5% and a state solid waste tax of 17%.